-Flagler County Sheriff's Office Biased Based
+Flagler County Sheriff's Office Biased Policing Statement

 It is the mission of the Flagler County Sheriff’s Office to ensure that its deputies provide both the citizens and visitors to Flagler County with professional service and equal treatment under the law, regardless of a person’s race, ethnicity, gender, sexual orientation, religion, economic status, background, age, or culture.
 The Flagler County Sheriff’s Office is committed to unbiased policing in all of its encounters with the public.

 Deputies investigating criminal activities use a variety of techniques in developing the proof needed to arrest and prosecute criminals.
-“Criminal profiling” is a legitimate technique used by officers to evaluate the evidence and identify the characteristics common to a specific kind of criminal activity.
+“Criminal Profiling” is a legitimate technique used by officers to evaluate the evidence and identify the characteristics common to a specific kind of criminal activity.

-As part of our ongoing efforts to educate the community and promote awareness of our procedures the policy is available in its entirety for review, at the below link:
+As part of our ongoing efforts to educate the community and promote awareness of our procedures, the policy is available in its entirety for review at the below link: